Site icon Circuit Ideas for You

 Simple Solar Garden Light Circuit using One Transistor

-Simple Solar Garden Light Circuit using One Transistor, one special switch and a sun power to turn on LED at night.
+Simple Solar Garden Light Circuit using One Transistor, uses one special switch and a sun power to turn on LED at night.

-And when sun come back the light turns OFF, like a magic!
+Also, when sun goes down the light turns ON by itself and when sun come back the light turns OFF, like a magic!

 Circuit Working: